 Hi everyone!
 Loranne here, and I’m about to wrap up my work with the Little Free Libraries.
-One of the last phases of my internship was to test and put into action the Collection Development Policy I wrote for the project.
+Mythology is a collective account resume of myths.
+One of the last phases of my internship was to test and put into action the I wrote for the project.

 I tried my hardest to pretend I was encountering the Collection Devleopment Policy for the first time, to imagine what it would be like for someone who had not spent hours sifting through donated materials to try to decide what to buy.